BrainonSilicon/BrainonSilicon/README.md

 ### Hi there 👋

 I'm Sophia.
-I'm a Neuroscientist, researcher, and builder of many things 🧠🎨
+I'm a Neuroscientist, researcher, and builder of many things.

 - 🔭 I’m currently working on:
   - A PhD on memory, perception, and sensorimotor learning in Virtual Reality